 - Additional content development for your resource center or blog

-- Server setup and administration including backup and 24X7 site monitoring
+- Server setup and administration including automated backups and 24/7 site monitoring

 - Awareness and lead generation programs